AlexKirko/udacity-final-project/README.md

 2. hyperopt module - install via `pip install hyperopt`

 *Important:* at the moment of writing this README, hyperopt has issues with one of the packages it depends upon.
-If you see `model 'bson' has no attribute 'BSON', then you can circumvent the error this way:
+If you see `model 'bson' has no attribute 'BSON'`, then you can circumvent the error this way: